Russian attacks on civilians in the Russo-Ukrainian war (2022–present): Sumy airstrikes and drone strikes

-Medical centre drone attacks

-On 28 September 2024, Ukrainian officials reported that at least eight people had died following two consecutive Russian drone attacks on a medical centre in Sumy.
-Interior Minister Klymenko said that the first attack in the morning killed one person, and it was followed by another attack while patients and staff were evacuating.
-Regional prosecutors said there were 86 patients and 38 staff in the medical centre at the time of the attack.

-The method of hitting a target once and then striking the same target again as first responders arrive is known as a "double tap."
-Russia has been accused of carrying out strikes of this type during its invasion of Ukraine.

-18 November 2024 missile strike

-On 18 November 2024, a Russian strike devastated a residential building in Sumy, with 11 deaths, including two children, and 89 wounded reported by Ukraine's Emergencies Ministry.
-Interior Minister Ihor Klymenko also said the attack left Sumy's administrative center without power.
+On 4 April 2026, the regional head Oleh Hryhorov said that one person had been killed after a Russian guided aerial bomb hit an apartment block.

+On 27 June 2026, Hryhorov said that a 66-year-old man was killed as a result of a Russian drone attack on a house, while adding that further attacks in the region injured 10 people.

+On 3 July 2026, regional officials and Ukraine's state emergency service said that a Russian guided bomb and drone attack on Sumy resulted in three people being killed, including a five-year-old child and her mother, while 27 people were reported injured, with children also among the injured.

+On 17 July 2026, local authorities said that Russian attacks injured 10 people across three Sumy communities, including a four-year-old girl.

+On 5 August 2026, Suspilne said that Russian guided bomb strikes had destroyed two houses on the night of 3–4 August, killing a 76-year-old woman in one house and two siblings aged five and ten in the other, where their mother managed to pull out the father from the rubble.

+On 20 September 2026, Reuters reported a Russian strike close to an apartment building in Sumy, killing one person and wounding another.

-13 April 2025 ballistic missile strike
+Palm Sunday missile strike on Sumy

 On 13 April 2025, Russian missiles struck Sumy residents gathering for Sunday church services, killing at least 32 people, including two children, and wounding at least 99 people, including 11 children according to the Interior Ministry of Ukraine.
-Ukrainian officials said that the attack was carried out using two ballistic missiles and cluster munitions were used in order to kill as many civilians as possible.
+Ukrainian officials said that the attack was carried out using two ballistic missiles, and cluster munitions were used in order to kill as many civilians as possible.
 According to Ukraine's Economy Minister Yulia Svyrydenko, the attack was carried out on one of the busiest church-going days of the year.
 CNN verified social media footage of the attack.
 The attack was the deadliest single attack on Ukrainian civilians since 2023, when 51 civilians were killed in strikes on Kupiansk.
-The attack was internationally condemned, with the Trump administration's special envoy to Ukraine and Russia, Keith Kellogg, commenting on the attack saying it ″crosses any line of decency″.
-The European Union's foreign policy chief, Kaja Kallas, also commented, calling the strike a ″horrific example of Russia intensifying attacks while Ukraine has accepted an unconditional ceasefire″, while French President Emmanuel Macron said ″strong measures″ are needed for a ceasefire.
-Military expert Joakim Paasikivi referred to the strikes as an ″obvious war crime″, noting the usage of ballistic missiles on the city center of Sumy and the amount of killed and wounded.
+The attack was internationally condemned, with the Trump administration's special envoy to Ukraine and Russia, Keith Kellogg, commenting on the attack, saying it ″crosses any line of decency.″ The European Union's foreign policy chief, Kaja Kallas, also commented, calling the strike a "horrific example of Russia intensifying attacks while Ukraine has accepted an unconditional ceasefire," while French President Emmanuel Macron said "strong measures" are needed for a ceasefire.
+Military expert Joakim Paasikivi referred to the strikes as an "obvious war crime," noting the usage of ballistic missiles on the city center of Sumy and the amount of killed and wounded.